sensu/sensu-puppet/README.md

 If you wish to make changes to values such as `subscriptions`, `labels` or `annotations` after a host is added to Sensu this must be done via the Sensu Go API.
 To support this it's now required that agents have the ability to make API calls.

-In order to ensure agents can make API calls either via API or sensuctl the agent must be told about the admin password:
+In order to ensure agents can make API calls either via API or sensuctl the agent must be told about the admin password and API host:

 ```
 class { 'sensu':
+  api_host                     => 'sensu-backend.example.com',
   agent_entity_config_password => 'supersecret',
 }
 class { 'sensu::agent':